apache/comdev-site/source/_index.md

 Producers should read our <a href="https://www.apache.org/foundation/marks/events">Event Branding Policy</a> for ticketed events, and we have some <a href="events/small-events.html">tips for organizing small community events</a> about Apache projects.

-The <a href="https://events.apache.org/event/calendar.html">event calendar</a> lists approved Apache-related events, including Community Over Code (formerly ApacheCon) and project summits.
+The <a href="https://events.apache.org/event/calendar.html">events calendar</a> lists approved Apache-related events, including Community Over Code (formerly ApacheCon) and project summits.

-The <a href="https://tac.apache.org/">ASF Travel Assistance Committee</a> provides financial assistance for selected ASF events, to those who would otherwise be unable to attend them.
+The <a href="https://tac.apache.org/">ASF Travel Assistance Committee</a> provides financial assistance for selected ASF events to those who would otherwise be unable to attend them.

   </div>
   <div class="col-md-4">